jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

 Using the starter code in `DogOverride.java`, create a subclass `Poodle.java`.
 Add a bark method to both, where Poodle's overrides Dog's, so that it returns a different String depending on which type calls it.

-> Check:  Were students able to successfully complete the task?
-Review one students solution with the class.

 ## Introduction: Static vs Non-Static (5 mins)